 We have limits on how many students we can accept on each instrument in order to keep the ensemble balanced.
 For example, once we have the maximum number of trumpets signed up for a session, we will create a wait list for that instrument.

 Click here to register online.
+Session 2 is sold out and limited spots for Session 1.
 You can enter your chosen sliding scale tuition code (listed above) on the final check-out page.
 You should receive a confirmation email from our registration system Active.com.

 Open to students going into grades 10-12.

 Leader-in-Training duties include leading sectionals, curriculum support and serving as mentors to younger students.
 You will be assigned at least two younger students as their ‘LIT buddy’ and you will take extra care to make them feel included and supported at camp, for example eating lunch with your buddy group or helping them work on parts of the music.